FoldNet: Learning Generalizable Closed-Loop Policy for Garment Folding via Keypoint-Driven Asset and Demonstration Synthesis: Experiments

+\textbf{How does the proposed KG-DAgger improve the quality of training data?} We evaluate this by employing different methods for generating demonstrations and comparing the performance of models trained with the same amount of data.

+\textbf{Within our data generation framework, can new folding rules be designed to enable the model to learn alternative garment folding strategies?} We devise different folding strategies and evaluate the success rate of each.

+\textbf{What is the trend of success rate with respect to the amount of training data?} We compare model performance under varying amounts of training data and training meshes.

+\textbf{Can the model transfer to the real world?} We evaluate the success rates of models trained with different data generation methods in real-world scenarios.

+\textbf{Can the VLA model be fine-tuned with FoldNet?} We load the pretrained $\pi_0$~\cite{pi0} model, a mainstream large VLA model, and fine-tune it on the FoldNet dataset.
+We evaluate the model on a robot unseen by the original $\pi_0$ model, conducting tests in both simulation and the real world.

-\textbf{Different demonstration generation pipeline.} In Figure~\ref{fig:exp_tab}(a), we first compare the performance of models trained with different demonstration data generation pipelines in simulation. \textit{Perfect} refers to using only perfect demonstrations, \textit{Noised} refers to using only demonstrations with added noise~\cite{lyuscissorbot}.
-This baseline also uses the keypoint-based error recovery strategy to augment the dataset, but differs from KG-DAgger in that the actions are generated by adding noise to the ground-truth actions before execution, rather than using actions predicted by the network. \textit{KG-DAgger} corresponds to the complete method in Section~\ref{sec:demonstration}.
-The numbers in parentheses indicate the total number of training trajectories used. \textit{KG-DAgger(15K)} represents the complete dataset, \textit{KG-DAgger(10K)} is a subset sampled from it with 10K trajectories, used for comparison under the same number of training demonstrations.
+\paragraph{Different demonstration generation pipelines} In Figure~\ref{fig:exp_tab}(a), we compare the performance of models trained with different demonstration generation pipelines in simulation. \textit{Perfect} refers to using only perfect demonstrations, while \textit{Noised} refers to demonstrations generated by adding noise to ground-truth actions~\cite{lyuscissorbot}.
+This baseline also employs the keypoint-based error recovery strategy to augment the dataset but differs from KG-DAgger in that the actions are obtained by perturbing the ground-truth actions before execution, rather than using actions predicted by the network. \textit{KG-DAgger} corresponds to the complete method described in Section~\ref{sec:demonstration}.
+The numbers in parentheses indicate the total number of training trajectories used.

 When the dataset includes trajectories with error corrections (\textit{Noised}, \textit{KG-DAgger}), there is a significant performance improvement compared to using only perfect demonstrations (\textit{Perfect}).
-Figure~\ref{fig:sim_fold_result} illustrates this difference: the model trained only on perfect demonstrations fails to retry after a grasp failure, whereas the model trained with error recovery data can do so. \textit{KG-DAgger} method further narrows the gap between the data distribution during training and that during testing compared to \textit{Noised} method, resulting in better performance.
+Figure~\ref{fig:sim_fold_result} illustrates this difference: the model trained exclusively on perfect demonstrations fails to retry after a grasp failure, whereas the model trained with error recovery data succeeds.
+Moreover, the \textit{KG-DAgger} method further reduces the gap between the training and testing data distributions compared to the \textit{Noised} method, leading to better performance.